 Dr. Rosen earned a Master’s Degree in Forest Science and a Ph.D. in Engineering from Harvard University.

-Marguerite began her career as the Assistant Controller of an engineering company, and later became a Commercial Loan Officer at a predecessor of Bank of America.
-She founded and manages Newbury Piret, a 30-year-old Boston-based investment bank, completing merger, acquisition, and financing transactions in a number of industries including energy and environment.
-In addition to her operating and management responsibilities as CEO of Newbury Piret, she has effected numerous transactions including the raising of capital from institutional sources such as private equity firms, banks, finance and insurance companies, and acquisitions and sales of businesses from and to industrial organizations.
+Marguerite was Controller of a consumer products company and later became a Commercial Loan Officer at a predecessor of Bank of America.
+She founded and managed Newbury Piret, a 30-year-old Boston-area investment bank, completing merger, acquisition, and financing transactions in several industries including energy and environmental.
+In addition to her operating and management responsibilities as CEO of Newbury Piret, she effected numerous transactions including the raising of capital from institutional sources such as private equity firms, banks, finance and insurance companies, and acquisitions and sales of businesses from and to industrial organizations.
 Marguerite sold Newbury Piret in 2018.

 Ms. Piret earned an A.B. in Applied Mathematics from the School of Engineering and Applied Sciences at Harvard University with a minor in Biology and an M.B.A. from Harvard Business School.

 Daniel Eisenberg – Energy and Project Manager